BrendonLH/data-structures-and-algorithms/graphs/challenge-35/readme.md

     Returns a collection of edges connected to the given node Takes in a given node
     Include the weight of the connection in the returned collection

     Size()
     Returns the total number of nodes in the graph

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+    my approach was to try to understand how this thing even works by looking up a ton of videos and still being just as confused as before

 ## API
 <!-- Description of each method publicly available in your Graph -->

+add nodes